Pressed Brick Sandwich is packed full of Italian meat, cheeses, olive paste, and more before being compacted into a delicious game day treat.

 • Wrap the sandwich in plastic wrap, then place it on a baking sheet or cutting board.

-• Weight down the sandwich by placing a heavy skillet (cast iron works well) or a couple of bricks on top of the sandwich.
+• Weigh down the sandwich by placing a heavy skillet (cast iron works well) or a couple of bricks on top of the sandwich.
+Adding a cutting board to the top of the sandwich before adding the weights will allow an even pressure to compress the sandwich.

-• Let compress in the refrigerator for about an hour.
+• Place the weighted sandwich in the refrigerator for about an hour.

 • Slice and serve!